Asabeaaa/special_topics_ds/part2-lab/Part2_Lab_Log.md

 # Meet the Machines: Ollama, Hugging Face, and Critical Comparison

 ## Overview
-This lab is to help with initial set up and exploration of Ollama and Hugging Face.
-Ollama is a free, open-source platform used to download, run, and manage large language models (LLMs) directly on your local computer, while hugging face is an open-source platform and central hub used to discover, share, train, and deploy artificial intelligence and machine learning models.
-Here we understand how to read model cards and select the best models to work with based on computing resources, memory and processing power needed to run or train it.
-We also explore the performance of various models with the same prompt or when there is an audience shift
+This lab focuses on the initial setup and exploration of Ollama and Hugging Face.
+Ollama is a free, open-source platform used to download, run, and manage large language models (LLMs) directly on a local computer, while Hugging Face is an open-source platform and central hub for discovering, sharing, training, and deploying AI and machine learning models.

+The lab helps us understand how to read model cards and select suitable models based on available computing resources, memory, and processing power.
+We also compare different models using the same prompts and observe how their responses change when the audience, role, and format of the prompt change.
+In addition, we test the reliability of model outputs by verifying factual claims, checking citations and research papers, and reviewing generated code.

+Finally, the lab highlights the importance of verifying AI-generated information, especially when using it for research or other important work.

 ## Step 1: Install and verify Ollama
 | Field                                | Your answer       |